dapr/blog/daprblog/content/posts/2025/v116-release/index.md

 The Workflow API now supports multi-application workflows, enabling you to orchestrate complex business processes that span across multiple applications.
 This allows a workflow to call activities or start child workflows in different applications, distributing the workflow execution while maintaining the security, reliability, and durability guarantees of Dapr's workflow engine.

-By using multi-app workflows, you can design distributed business processes, such as cross-application order processing, complex approval chains that involve multiple workflows and activites, and AI/ML pipelines that coordinate between LLM services and GPU-intensive workloads.
+By using multi-app workflows, you can design distributed business processes, such as cross-application order processing, complex approval chains that involve multiple workflows and activities, and AI/ML pipelines that coordinate between LLM services and GPU-intensive workloads.
 Workflow durability and consistency is maintained across application boundaries, ensuring your distributed workflows remain resilient even when individual applications experience temporary failures.

-Mutli-application workflows are supported in Java and Go SDKs as of this release.
+Multi-application workflows are supported in Java and Go SDKs as of this release.
 Learn more with the [multi-app workflows documentation](https://v1-16.docs.dapr.io/developing-applications/building-blocks/workflow/workflow-multi-app/).

 ### Workflow performance